For Skype Online there are various tools to report on user sessions:

 Grab it now!

-I’ve published this to Technet Gallery.
+You can find the latest version at Technet Gallery GitHub.
 Any updates I make to the script will be documented here.
 As mentioned this is my first script, so may have bugs, comes with no warranty etc. Any feedback, (good or bad) or suggestions are welcome.

 - v1.0 – Initial Release